LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 04 - Partition Evolution/partition_evolution_SQL.md

 To deepen your understanding of partition evolution, consider exploring the following:

-- **[Partition Evolution Using Spark SQL](partition_evolution_SparkSQL.md):** Learn how to achieve partition evolution using Spark SQL, and how Spark's capabilities can complement this process.
+- **[~~Partition Evolution Using Spark SQL~~](partition_evolution_SparkSQL.md):** Learn how to achieve partition evolution using Spark SQL, and how Spark's capabilities can complement this process.

-- **[Partition Evolution Using Spark DataFrames](partition_evolution_SparkDF.md):** Explore how to programmatically manage partitions using Spark DataFrames, providing additional flexibility and control.
+- **[~~Partition Evolution Using Spark DataFrames~~](partition_evolution_SparkDF.md):** Explore how to programmatically manage partitions using Spark DataFrames, providing additional flexibility and control.

-- **[Module 05 - Loading Data Multi-function Analytics](Module%2005%20-%20Loading%20Data%20Multi-function%20Analytics/README.md):** If you're interested in seeing how Iceberg's partitioning features support multi-function analytics, this module will be a great next step.
+- **[~~Module 05 - Loading Data Multi-function Analytics~~](Module%2005%20-%20Loading%20Data%20Multi-function%20Analytics/README.md):** If you're interested in seeing how Iceberg's partitioning features support multi-function analytics, this module will be a great next step.

 These submodules and modules will help you build on the foundational knowledge you've gained and explore more advanced capabilities of Iceberg tables.